 As evidenced, in 2014 we were the largest contributor to U.S. retail sales growth among all food and beverage manufacturers.

 To definitively assess your thinking and compare it to how Indra Nooyi thinks, take the Optimal Thinking 360 Assessment now.
 I developed this assessment for my executive coaching clients over 27 years.
 More than one million executives and 6500 companies have used the assessment to uncover their primary thinking style, thinking profiles, core motivation, decision-making and communication styles, and how to best interact with others.
 Take this assessment (designed for desktops and tablets) on your own as a Self-Optimization Assessment or with your team as a 360 to confirm your strengths and weaknesses, discover your blind spots, and optimize every situation.

-If you would like to nominate a well-known leader for a thinking analysis, feel free to include them in your comments below.
+If you would like to nominate other well-known leaders for a thinking analysis, feel free to include them in your comments below.